Do mortgage brokers act in their client's best interest?

-With the retail margins added to each wholesale price, the relative attractiveness does not change.
-Wholesale Lender 1 + broker margin is still the most attractive loan option.
+With the broker's retail margin added to each wholesale price available, the relative attractiveness does not change.
+This means that the lender offering the lowest rate (holding other factors constant) is still the most attractive loan option.
 Said another way, this wholesale price and the margin combined will result in the lowest rate for the mortgage customer.

 A mortgage broker presents their best option

 Mortgage brokers want to present their best option to increase their chances of winning the loan business.
 They are indifferent as to which option they provide because they generate the same margin in all cases.
 In this sense, a mortgage broker does "shop" rates in some way.
 But there is MUCH more to the story.

 The fact is, there are many wholesale lenders and a mortgage broker selects a certain number with which to partner.
 While a mortgage broker may have access to many wholesale lenders, they will NEVER have complete representation.

 Other mortgage brokers have their own best options

 Each mortgage broker has an individual set of wholesale relationships.
 These relationships can be based on familiarity, proximity, or any other factor.